TroyWilliams3687/cribbage/README.md

 Both tables have the following columns:

-- The first column represents the hand configuration.
+- The first number indicates the hand number and helps to differentiate between different hands
-- The second column represents the cards to keep in hand.
+- The next four values are the cards in the hand
+- The following number in parenthesis is the value of the 4 card hand only
-- The third column represents the cards to discard to the crib.
+- Following the value is the cards to discard to the crib.
 - The `EA` column represents the expected average for the hand.
 - The `CEA` column represents the expected average for the crib.
 - The `Δ` column represents the sum of (EA + CEA) for a dealer hand and the difference (EA - CEA) for a pone hand.

 The goal is to maximize the delta column (`Δ`).
 Simply select the hand with the largest value in the delta column.